Home > Publications > Archive. Indigenous Libraries

 2004

 Civallero, Edgardo (2004).
 Bibliotecas aborígenes: Un modelo para comunidades argentinas.
-Primer Foro Social de Información, Documentación y Bibliotecas, Buenos Aires (Argentina).
+Primer Foro Social de Información, Documentación y Bibliotecas.
+Buenos Aires, Argentina.
 [Link]

 (+) Abstract

-The text presents a theoretical and applied framework for the design of library services specifically oriented toward Indigenous communities in Argentina, situating the proposal within broader national and international legal and cultural contexts that recognize the rights of Indigenous peoples to identity, territory, and intercultural bilingual education.
+This conference presents a theoretical and applied framework for the design of library services specifically oriented toward Indigenous communities in Argentina, situating the proposal within broader national and international legal and cultural contexts that recognize the rights of Indigenous peoples to identity, territory, and intercultural bilingual education.
 It begins by outlining the structural conditions affecting these populations, including poverty, discrimination, cultural erosion, and the fragility of intangible heritage transmitted primarily through oral traditions.
 Emphasizing the vulnerability of languages, belief systems, and collective memory in contexts of sustained socio-cultural pressure, the text frames cultural diversity as both a fundamental human characteristic and a heritage at risk, requiring deliberate strategies of preservation and revitalization.

 Within this context, the text argues that librarianship possesses the methodological tools necessary to intervene meaningfully in processes of cultural recovery and knowledge management.
 Drawing on the principles of public librarianship and international guidelines such as those promoted by UNESCO, it proposes a model of "bibliotecas aborígenes" conceived as community-centered information units adapted to the specific epistemological, linguistic, and social characteristics of Indigenous users.
 The model extends beyond conventional library functions to incorporate the recovery and dissemination of both tangible and intangible cultural heritage, the development of oral archives, the revitalization of endangered languages, and the support of intercultural bilingual education.
 It also highlights the need for appropriate material formats, locally relevant documentary practices, and the active participation of community members in the production, transmission, and organization of knowledge.